 This first day of the year marked the date when the National Assembly of Epidaurus voted for the first constitution of the Greek War of Independence, better known as the “Provisional Polity of Greece.”
 Its preamble proclaims the nation’s decision for “political presence and independence.”

-The text is clearly influenced by not only the French Constitutions of 1793 and 1795, but also by the American Declaration of Independence, signed on July 4, 1776, and the American Constitution of 1787.
+The text is clearly influenced not only by the French Constitutions of 1793 and 1795, but also by the American Declaration of Independence, signed on July 4, 1776, and the American Constitution of 1787.

 March 30, 1822: The Chios Massacre